gdiaz384/py3TranslateLLM/README.md

         - Keys in the key=value pairs are case sensitive.
 Many values are as well.
         - Keys in the key=value pairs must match the command line options exactly.
         - See: `py3TranslateLLM --help` and the **Parameters** enumeration below for valid values.
+- The `chararacterNames.csv` dictionary is somewhat overloaded and the name does not match its full functionality perfectly.
+Nor is it a perfect solution to the problem it was intended to solve.
+    - The actual functionality is as follows:
+        1. Entries in the first column of this dictionary will be replaced with the entries for the second column prior to text getting translated.
+        2. After the translated text returns, every entry matching the second column will be replaced back to the text in the first column.
+        3. If a line begins with the full string specified in the first column, then it will never be ignored for processing by the paragraph creation logic when working with text files (.txt, .ks, .ts) even if the first character in the line matches an entry in the `parseFile.txt`'s `ignoreLinesThatStartWith=`.
+        4. If there is no entry in the second column, not even whitespace, then step #2 will be skipped and the text in the first column will simply be removed prior to translation.
+    - Background:
+        - This dictionary was originally concieved from the notion that some dialogue scripts have entries like `[＠クロエ]`, `\N[1]`, `\N[2]` that represent replacable character names within the dialogue.
+The idea being the player gives a custom name to a character and the game engine will replace these placeholders that are within the dialogue with the chosen name during runtime.
+        - These placeholders, in essence, contain the true names of characters, so they have relevant information that should be considered when translating paragraphs.
+However, they do not contain that information while they are just placeholders.
+In addition, they should also be left untranslated in the final text to retain the original functionality of the placeholder.
+        - On a technical level, if left as-is, then in addition to not being allowed to consider the information they contain, these placeholders can also often distort the resulting translation because translation engines might split a paragraph into two fragments based upon the `[ ]`, especially fairseq/Sugoi.
+        - Thus, the idea of the `characterNames.csv` dictionary was concieved.
+The idea is to specify that `[＠クロエ]` is `Chloe`, a female name, during translation but revert `Chloe` back to `[＠クロエ]` after translation.
+This idea lead to the functionality described above getting integrated into py3TranslateLLM, including not skipping a line just because it happens to start with a placeholder.
+However, this approach has a number of problems.
+    - Problems:
+        - There is no gurantee that the translation engine will preserve the entries in the second column, e.g. leave `Chloe` as `Chloe`.
+If it changes the name of the character in any way, like using a pronoun, then there is no way to revert the substitution.
+        - The untranslated line now contains two languages.
+            - This will almost certainly mess with the translation engine's logic in unintended ways.
+            - This also creates uncertainty in how specifying a source language should be handled.
+Not specifying the source language all is asking for a lot of unrelated problems to crop up but specifying one source language is technically wrong because there are now two languages in the source text.
+            - However, leaving the name in the source language in the untranslated form `クロエ` to prevent a mixed language scenario will almost certainly cause the translation engine to mess up when it translates it different ways based upon the source context changing constantly. fairseq/Sugoi especially does that a lot.
+        - One not automated solution is to replace the substitution string `[＠クロエ]` with the name in the source language `クロエ` to prevent multiple languages from in the source text.
+Then tell the translation engine to explcitly translate that name/string of characters a very specific way `Chloe` using a translation engine specific dictionary.
+And finally, revert the translation back to the original substitution string using after translation by the translation engine.
+        - This can be done in py3TranslateLLM by:
+            1. Specifying an entry in the `preTranslation.csv` dictionary to remove the [ ] and add an actual name in the source language: `[＠クロエ]` -> `クロエ`.
+            1. Tell the LLM translation engine to translate the name a specific way using the `prompt.txt` file or a DeepL dictionary `クロエ` -> `Chloe`.
+                - Note: DeepL dictionaries are not currently implemented in py3TranslateLLM.
+            1. Specifying an entry in the `postTranslation.csv` dictionary to revert back the translated text to the original placeholder text used by the game engine: `Chloe` -> `[＠クロエ]`.
+        - At this time, it is not clear which approach is 'better' because the 'problems' with the `chararacterNames.csv` dictionary approach are entirely hypothetical and so might be non-existant for a particular translation engine.
+        - Regardless, being able to say 'do not include this line usually but make an exception if starts with this string' is very powerful for automation, so this functionality will be retained even if `characterNames.csv` gets removed or renamed later.
 - Aside: LLaMA stands for Large Language Model Meta AI.
 [Wiki](//en.wikipedia.org/wiki/LLaMA).
     - Therefore [Local LLaMA](//www.reddit.com/r/LocalLLaMA) is about running AI on a local PC.